Energy-Energy Correlator from the AdS Virasoro-Shapiro Amplitude

 {\bf Dealing with integrals.} While \cref{EECfromAdSVS} involves multiple layers of integration, each component admits a clear physical interpretation.
 We first recast the expression into the following form

 Here, we have introduced the function $I(T)$, defined as

 where we have identified $S=\beta \hat{s}$ and $T=\beta \hat{t}$, absorbing the scaling factors appropriately.
-This reformulation disentangles the specific contributions of each integral.
-For stringy corrections, $I(T)$ can be expanded as a series in $\beta^i t^j$ in the large $\lambda$ expansion.
+This reformulation disentangles the specific contributions of each integral. {Since $I(T)$ is the central ingredient in computing the EEC, the relation \cref{eq:relation} establishes a direct connection between superstring amplitudes in AdS and the EEC in the dual CFT.} For stringy corrections, $I(T)$ can be expanded as a series in $\beta^i t^j$ in the large $\lambda$ expansion.
 The $\beta$-integral in \cref{EECfromI} then effectively acts as a rescaling, mapping $\beta^i \to \Gamma(i+5)$ and $t^j$ to the functions $Q_j(\xi)$.
 This mapping renders the relationship between the EEC and the strong coupling expansion of $I(T)$ transparent.
 The amplitude $A(S,T)$ admits a curvature expansion analogous to that of the world-sheet correlator; accordingly, we define $I^{(k)}(T)$ as the integral of the $k$-th order amplitude $A^{(k)}(S,T)$ over $S$.
 Finally, the determination of the coefficients $c_{k,n}$ is reduced to the small-$T$ expansion of $I(T)$.

 It is worth commenting on the phenomenon of ``enhancement" characteristic of the EEC at strong coupling.
 Previous studies on the leading coefficient $c_{0,0}$ revealed that the result is enhanced to $4 \pi^2/\lambda$, exceeding the naive expectation from leading stringy corrections.
 Similar enhancements have been observed in higher-order large-$N$ corrections \cite{Chen:2024iuv}.
 We identify that this enhancement arises from the $S$-integration within $I(T)$.
 The Jacobian factor $\sqrt{\lambda}$, emerging from the transformation between Mellin variables and flat-space parameters, increases the stringy correction from order $\lambda^{-3/2}$ to $\lambda^{-1}$.
 This mechanism is universal across the entire stringy correction sector.